 Many of the studies of COVID-19 vaccines initially limited their recruitment to participants who did not have other medical conditions.
 After early studies showed that the vaccines were safe in the wider population, people with HIV have begun to take part in studies.
-This includes each of the three vaccines whose successful efficacy results have been publicly announced.
+This includes each of the four vaccines whose successful efficacy results have been publicly announced.

 - The Pfizer study has recruited at least 196 people with HIV, but they were not included in the analysis published in the New England Journal of Medicine or the data which has led to approval by regulators in the US and UK.

 - The Moderna study has recruited 176 people with HIV.
 One person who received the placebo and none who received the vaccine developed COVID-19.
 No unusual safety concerns were reported in people with HIV.

 - The Oxford/AstraZeneca studies have recruited 160 people with HIV in the UK and South Africa, but they were not included in the main data set published in The Lancet.
 You can read about one HIV-positive study participant’s experience here.

 - The Janssen (Johnson & Johnson) vaccine study has involved the largest number of people with HIV so far: 1218 people or 2.8% of all participants.
 The study was conducted in the United States, South Africa and six Latin American countries.
 There were two cases of COVID-19 in people with HIV receiving the vaccine and four in people with HIV receiving the placebo.
 However, due to the small numbers of cases, this difference is not statistically significant and we cannot draw any conclusions about efficacy specifically in people with HIV.

 People living with HIV have also been recruited to studies of vaccines by Novavax and Sanofi/GlaxoSmithKline.